mstocco/mariostoc.co/content/traininglog/20220102-ironman2022-34weeksout.md

 ### NOTES
 Total Ride Time: **60 Minutes**

-No morning walk; I had a glorious sleep-in instead.
+No morning walk but a glorious sleep-in.

 After a decent day at work, I hopped on the rollers.
 I think I did my best with the strong efforts; certainly they were felt more in my legs than in my lungs and I did step it up a bit on the last minute of the 5th effort.

-After dinner, I grabbed the shovel and moved 3" of wet snow off the driveway and sidewalks (~40 minutes).
+After dinner, I shovelled 3" of wet snow off the driveway and sidewalks (~40 minutes).

 <!---->
 ## THURSDAY JAN 6 🌨